 The course has lots of things.
 Some new singletrack, whoopy jumps and berms that make any bike feel awesome, some tricky, nadgery descents, slow rocky bits… only just ride-able river crossing, but the Field of Despair is the horse meat in the Hit the North burger.
 It’s the bit that you don’t like to think of when you say how nice it is.
 It’s shocking, distasteful, and borderline immoral.

 Taking approximately two minutes to cover each 20 minute lap, it plays mind games on you.
 It’s only just about jogging.
 About keeping moving.
 The muddy bike on your muddy, weary back is a weight-augmenter.
 It drives each foot step deeper into the soaked bog.
 It’s only ankle-deep.
 Each 40cm step you take.
 Squelch.
 Squelch.
 You look about you.
+You carry your cyclocross bike.
+You sink deeper.
 Who is moving marginally faster 15 metres to your left?
 Should you take that line?
 It’s faster.
 Way faster.
 We’re talking 3.5 miles per hour.
 Best.

 Then there’s a hill.
 Just a short hill.
 With the acronym ‘MTFU’ sprayed on it.
 By someone who is more of a M than me, obviously.
 It’s 25 to 30 strides at the most.
 Piffling.
 People stand there, taking photos.
 Clapping you by.
 There’s even a salsa band.
 Messing with your head.
 Did your stride rate just go down?
 Did they speed up?